dennisbyington/wordle_gui/README.md

 # Background

-This integrates much of the logic in my wordle_cli program and was done specficially to learn a GUI library.
+This integrates much of the logic in my wordle_cli program and was done specifically to learn a GUI library.

 # Description